How a Debt Ceiling Debate Could Make the U.S. Economy Worse

 What Happens If the Debt Ceiling Isn’t Increased?

-If Congress, the Treasury Secretary and the White House fail to agree on a new debt limit by the time it's reached, then the federal government would default on its debt, undermining the confidence and stability of the global financial system.
+While some people argue that the importance of debt ceiling has diminished since Congress has consistently raised it over the years, others claim that the ceiling still functions as a necessary check on government spending.
+If Congress, the Treasury Secretary and the White House fail to agree on a new debt limit by the time it’s reached, then the federal government would default on its debt, undermining the confidence and stability of the global financial system.

 Instability in Markets